-- Open the Settings dialog box by choosing and expand the Languages & Frameworks node.
-Then click Debug under PHP.
+- Open the Settings / Preferences Dialog by choosing for Windows and Unix or for OS X. Expand the Languages&Frameworks node, and then click Debug under PHP.

 - On the Debug page, that opens, click the Use debugger bookmarklets to initiate debugger from your favorite browser link.

 - On the Zend Debugger & Xdebug bookmarklets page that opens, check the debugging engine settings and click Generate.
 The bookmarks for listed debugging-related actions are generated.